fram-x/react-native-fluid/README.md

 ### Web
 - [ ] Fix measure of rotated elements on Web
+- [ ] Styles example: Button is not moving

 ### Android
 - [ ] Parallax example, not interpolating change of header color correctly